 By phasing in your company branding into a returns policy you're allowing the customer to become comfortable with the return process, which is paramount when you consider that a vast majority of consumers will consider purchasing from a retailer again if they are happy with the returns policy.

-As aforementioned, consumers are persuaded to purchase a product if they know they can return it later— this behavior translates into an increase in product sales.
+Shoppers are persuaded to purchase a product if they know they can return it later.
+This behavior translates into an increase in product sales.

 While more sales are great, retailers still need to craft a returns policy that will prevent those sales from turning into returns.